alexandrawaite/core-vanilla-javascript/solo_study.md

 Let's test our understanding by working on some Koans.

 *Note: It's pretty easy to make these test pass.
-What isn't easy is to make sure you undertand WHY they are passing, and don't move on to the next one until you do*
+What isn't easy is to make sure you understand WHY they are passing, and don't move on to the next one until you do*

 *Remember: Update this file, and commit your repo, and push to github after every step*

 - In your forked repo, find the `javascript-koans` sub directory.
 - Find `KoansRunner.html` and open it in a browser
-- [ ] Edit AboutObjects.js to make all tests pass
+- [X] Edit AboutObjects.js to make all tests pass
-- [ ] Edit AboutFunctions.js to make all tests pass
+- [X] Edit AboutFunctions.js to make all tests pass
-- [ ] Edit AboutArrays.js to make all tests pass
+- [X] Edit AboutArrays.js to make all tests pass
 - [ ] Edit AboutApplyingWhatWeHaveLearnt.js to make all tests pass
 - [ ] Write all 10 functions described in [/challenges/10exercises.js](/challenges/10exercises.js)